monkey-patches/monkey-react-scripts/README.md

 };
 ```

-Also you can find complete examples at [monkey-react-scripts-example] repo
+Also, you can find complete examples at [monkey-react-scripts-example] repo

 ### Webpack Visualizer
-I love visualization so I add [webpack-visualizer-plugin][webpack-visualizer] to my project
+I love visualization so, I add [webpack-visualizer-plugin][webpack-visualizer] to my project
 - install plugin:
 ```
 npm install webpack-visualizer-plugin --save-dev
 ```
-- add plugin to config (only at build)
+- add the plugin to config (only at build time)
 ```js
 // webpack.monkey.js
 var Visualizer = require('webpack-visualizer-plugin');